-How To Make Sauerkraut Less Sour?
+How To Fix Sauerkraut That is Too Sour?

-Here are a few easy tips on how to fix too sour sauerkraut!
+Here are a few easy tips on how to fix too-sour sauerkraut!

-With all this goodness, it would be a shame to toss out a batch of sauerkraut because it is too sour.
+With all this goodness, it would be a shame to toss a batch of sauerkraut because it is too sour.

 How Does Sauerkraut Get Its Sour Flavor?